Trump's call for "quick" Obamacare replacement complicates GOP efforts

 The Senate and House are expected to vote on the first step of the repeal process this week as part of a budget resolution known as reconciliation.
 The legislation directs that the second part of the repeal process, which would actually start to dismantle the health care law, be complete by January 27.

-But Trump's latest remarks have put him in front of the debate, putting pressure on Republican leaders to speed up the process.
+But Trump's latest remarks have put him in front of the debate, putting even more pressure on Republican leaders to speed up the process.

 Trump's plans are "not any way inconsistent with the timeline we're aiming for," Senate Republican Leader Mitch McConnell said.

-One member of leadership, Sen. John Thune, R-North Dakota, said say that Trump's public pronouncements and apparent lack of understanding of the complexities of how Congress works - and the difficulty in passing legislation so quickly - are complicating their efforts.
+One member of leadership, Sen. John Thune, R-South Dakota, said that Trump's public pronouncements and apparent lack of understanding of the complexities of how Congress works - and the difficulty in passing legislation so quickly - are complicating their efforts.

 Trump had been publicly cautioning Republicans for the past week, telling them via Twitter to "be careful" in their health care repeal efforts, which could be politically challenging.

-At least half a dozen Republican senators have proposed an amendment that would postpone the repeal deadline until March 3, giving legislators enough time to draw up a replacement plan to vote on simultaneously.
+Five Republican senators have proposed an amendment that would postpone the repeal deadline until March 3, giving legislators enough time to draw up a replacement plan to vote on simultaneously.
+There is division among Republicans about that idea and Republican leaders haven't committed to allowing a vote on it.

-Sen. Bob Corker, R-Tennessee, is one of the members pushing for a simultaneous repeal and replace bill.
-He said he spoke with Trump's team Tuesday morning and that he's "looking at" Trump's timeline.
+Sen. Bob Corker, R-Tennessee, is one of the members sponsoring that amendment.
+He said about Trump's accelerated timeline: "I'm looking forward to hearing how they would anticipate that occurring."